nithinmurali/pygsheets/docs/source/index.rst

 pygsheets
 =========

-A simple, intuitive library to access google spreadsheets through the `Google Sheets API v4`_.
+A simple, intuitive python library to access google spreadsheets through the `Google Sheets API v4`_.
+So for example if you have few csv files which you want to export to google sheets and then plot some graphs based on the data.
+You can use this libray to automate that.

 .. _Google Sheets API v4: https://developers.google.com/sheets/api/